A. Gary Klesch: Career

 In 1969, aged 22, Klesch joined McDonald & Company, then one of the largest regional investment banking firms, based in Cleveland, Ohio, as an associate.
 Two years later, aged 24, Klesch was made McDonald & Company's youngest-ever Partner.

 Klesch then came to the attention of Bill Simon, who had just been appointed Secretary of the Treasury under President Gerald Ford, and in 1975, aged 28, he was appointed Director of Capital Markets Policy.
 In this role he contributed to the development of a new model of financial regulation.
 Klesch's responsibilities included developing the legislation that set in motion the deregulation of the securities and financial services industries in the United States.

 Whilst at the Treasury Department, Klesch also served as the Ford Administration's representative in negotiations leading to US Government loans and guarantees to various financially troubled entities, including Lockheed and New York City.
 He also served as the US Government's representative on the Board of the United States Railway Association, where he played a role in the negotiation and reorganization of troubled railroad companies, most notably the Penn Central Corporation.
 Additionally, he was responsible for finding private finance for the space shuttle.

-In 1978, after two and half years in Washington, Klesch took a sabbatical and then joined the management of Smith Barney Harris Upham & International Smith Barney Harris Upham & Company, Inc. | Better Business Bureau Profile, the Wall Street securities house, in Paris.
+In 1978, after two and half years in Washington, Klesch took a sabbatical and then joined the management of Smith Barney Harris Upham & Company, Inc., the Wall Street securities house, in Paris.
 He was the Director responsible for Middle East development.

 In 1980, he was appointed President of the brokerage firm Dean Witter Reynolds Overseas Ltd. in London, where he was responsible for the firms' international activities.
 Two years later Klesch left to create his own investment company.